 9. Don’t start the discussion with your money request.
 Instead, start with a light small-talk, and gradually ease into telling them the purpose of your visit, which is to update them about your wedding planning progress.
 Pause in-between your talks to hear their feedback so that you can tweak your plan where necessary.
 If you need ideas on what to say, feel free to use wordings from the section (above) in this post where I provided an example of how how to start the discussion, plus sample wordings of what to say.

-10. Keep them Updated.
+10. Keep Parents Updated.
 If your parents give you some money towards your wedding expenses, keep them updated on what you’ve done with the money, and your overall wedding planning progress.
 It makes them happy to know that their money is actually used for what you said it would be.

 11. If you take their money, they get a say in your wedding plans.
 If you are not willing to compromise how you want things, better to not ask for wedding money from any one.
 If your parents or relatives pay for a part of your wedding expenses, they expect to have a say in how the wedding day will look, as well as have their guest list accommodated.